Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The OWA is an industry-funded agency that works to close and reclaim infrastructure from oil and gas companies that no longer exist.
 This involves removing equipment, sealing wells and ensuring the safety of the site for the public.

-In 2017, the Alberta government loaned the OWA $235 million (PDF, 680 MB) to accelerate the reclamation of oil and gas well sites that no longer have a responsible owner.
-Under 'A Blueprint for Jobs', announced as part of Budget 2020, the loan is being extended by up to $100 million.
+In 2017, the Alberta government loaned the OWA $235 million (PDF, 1.8 MB) to accelerate the reclamation of oil and gas well sites that no longer have a responsible owner.
+Under 'A Blueprint for Jobs', announced as part of Budget 2020, the loan was extended by $100 million for a total of $335 million in the Orphan Well Loan Program.

 The Liabilities Management Statutes Amendment Act, which came into effect June 15, 2020, expands the role of the OWA, enabling the association to better manage and accelerate the clean-up of wells, infrastructure and pipelines that do not have a responsible owner.